zpak96/Archive/README.md

-# pystudent
+# Archive

-This is a repository where I store programs I have written within my courses.
+This repository contains an unrelated collection of short programs I had written in my Sophomore year of college.
+I didn't want to delete this work, so I will be archiving it here instead.